ankurk91/vue-loading-overlay/README.md

 * ^When `is-full-page` is set to `false`, the container element should be positioned as `position: relative`.
 You can use CSS helper class `vld-parent`.
-* *The default `height` and `width` values may be vary based on the `loader` prop value
+* *The default `height` and `width` values may be varied based on the `loader` prop value

 ## Available slots
 The component accepts these slots:

 * `default` : Replace the animated icon with yours
-* `before` : Place anything before animated icon, you may need to style this.
+* `before` : Place anything before the animated icon, you may need to style this.
-* `after` : Place anything after animated icon, you may need to style this.
+* `after` : Place anything after the animated icon, you may need to style this.

 ## API methods
 ### `Vue.$loading.show(?propsData,?slots)`